 Transitions in Work: Navigating the Age of AI

 Work has always been a place of change.
 New tools, shifting industries, and evolving expectations have shaped how we show up and contribute.
-But few changes have felt as disruptive—or as full of possibility—as the rise of artificial intelligence (AI).
+But artificial intelligence (AI) seems to be taking the workplace (and world) by storm.
+For many it feels disruptive and even scary, for others it feels full of possibility.

 For many people, AI represents both opportunity and uncertainty.
 It promises efficiency, creativity, and whole new ways of working.
 At the same time, it stirs questions about job security, identity, and the value of human contribution.
 William Bridges’ framework of Endings, the Neutral Zone, and New Beginnings gives us a helpful way to process this season of workplace transition.